Training for Customer Service & Leadership Development

 The Truth About Angry Customers

-There is a recent story about an angry customer in a Zara store who became so upset that employees called mall security.
+There was a 2017 story about an angry customer in a Zara store who became so upset that employees called mall security.
 The end result was physical injury and a social media explosion.

 On the surface it is a story of a man who was insisting on getting a refund, then became progressively louder and disruptive when he was refused.
 Crazy customer, right?
 An unreasonable, entitled Customer From Hell.
 Easy to believe that he probably deserved what he got.

-Until, that is, you understand the whole story… (You can see it here and here )
+Until, that is, you understand the whole story… (You can see it here )

 It turns out he had been trying to resolve this issue for some time, and not treated very well in the process.
 The final incident was the last – and most egregious – straw.
 When you hear the story you can empathize with his massive frustration.